 Yes.
 Generally, home loans with an overdraft facility come with a higher rate of interest than regular home loans.

-Demerits of a home loan with an overdraft facility come with higher rates of interest and miss out on tax benefits u/s 80(C).
-Moreover, parking your surplus funds into the OD account bars you from investing the funds in other financial instruments that can bring you potentially higher returns than the interest savings on the loan.
+Demerits of a home loan with an overdraft facility are higher rates of interest and missing out on tax benefits u/s 80(C).